-Begun in 1952, CHANDIGARH was to be a ground-breaking experiment in town planning.
-Le Corbusier’s blueprints were for an orderly grid of sweeping boulevards, divided into 29 neat blocks, or Sectors, each measuring 800 by 1200 metres, and interspersed with extensive stretches of green.
-The resulting city has been a source of controversy since its completion in the 1960s.
 Some applaud Le Corbusier’s brainchild as one of the great architectural achievements of the twentieth century, but detractors complain that the design is self-indulgent and un-Indian.
-Le Corbusier created a city for fast-flowing traffic at a time when few people owned cars, while his cubic concrete buildings are like ovens during the summer – all but uninhabitable without expensive air-conditioning.
+Le Corbusier created a city for fast-flowing traffic at a time when few people owned cars, while his cubic concrete buildings are like ovens during the summer.
 The city has expanded from the first phase comprising sectors 1 to 30 (there is no Sector 13), through a second phase – sectors 31 to 47 – and is now into the third phase with (half-size) sectors 48 to 61.
-Satellite towns emulating Chandigarh’s grid plan and sterile concrete architecture have also sprung up on either side, with Panchkula in Haryana and Mohali in Punjab easing the pressure on a city left with nowhere else to grow.
+Satellite towns emulating Chandigarh’s grid plan and sterile concrete architecture, such as Panchkula in Haryana and Mohali in Punjab, have sprung up on either side.

-Despite Chandigarh’s shortcomings, its inhabitants are proud of their capital, which is cleaner, greener and more affluent than other Indian cities of comparable size, and boasts a rock garden said to be India’s second most visited tourist site after the Taj Mahal.
+Despite Chandigarh’s shortcomings, its inhabitants are proud of their capital, which is cleaner, greener and more affluent than other Indian cities of comparable size, and its rock garden is India’s second most visited tourist site after the Taj Mahal.

 The Rock Garden

 Close to the Capital Complex, the Rock Garden is a surreal fantasyland fashioned from fragments of shattered plates, neon strip-lights, pots, pebbles, broken bangles and assorted urban-industrial junk.
-The open-air exhibition is the lifelong labour of retired Public Works Department road inspector Nek Chand.
-Inspired by a recurrent childhood dream, he began construction in 1965.
-His intention was to create just a small garden, but by the time it was discovered in 1973 – to widespread astonishment – it covered 12 acres.
-Though it was completely illegal, the city council recognized it as a great artistic endeavour and, in a conspicuously enlightened decision, awarded Chand a salary to continue his work, and a workforce of fifty labourers to help.
+The open-air exhibition was a labour of love by retired Public Works Department road inspector Nek Chand.
+Inspired by a recurrent childhood dream, he began construction in 1957.
+His intention was to create just a small garden, but by the time it was discovered in 1975 – to widespread astonishment – it covered twelve acres.
+Though it was completely illegal, the city council recognized it as a great artistic endeavour and, in a conspicuously enlightened decision, awarded Chand a salary to continue his work (which he did until his death in 2015), and a workforce of fifty labourers to help.
 Opened to the public in 1976, the garden now covers 25 acres and contains several thousand sculptures.